inspyrstudio/CygonLinkForUnrealEngine/README.md

 3. Live Editing Workflow: Keep your Unreal Engine Scene open.
 Open the source file in Cygon.
 Modify geometry or transforms and Export or Quick Export with CTRL + S.
 4. Switch back to Unreal Engine: the auto-reimport process will trigger, and your meshes will update instantly.

+## Dependencies
+This plugin has no third-party code or libraries.
+The only dependency is **USDImporter**, which is an Epic Games built-in Unreal Engine plugin (shipped with the engine itself).

 ## Miscellaneous
 ⚙️ Requirements
 Unreal Engine Version: 5.7 or higher (Tested on recent UE5.7 versions).
 Ensure the USD Importer plugin is enabled in your Unreal project.